elileinkram/_feedstack_web/README.md

 # About

 Jasper is a programmable social network.

-We give people the tools to build their own ranking algorithms.
-So they can custom build their own feeds to their taste.
+We give people the tools to build their own ranking algorithms,so they can custom build their own feeds.

 # How it works